 Coronavirus situation in China

 Entry to China is still very challenging.
 Starting from 7 November, China requires a negative Covid-19 test result as well as a negative anti-body test result to be certified in the Chinese Embassy before the trip.
 In case of travelling to China on a transit flight, the negative test results have to be obtained as well as certified in the Chinese Embassy of both the departure and the transit country.
-Anyone entering China is subject to a two-week quarantine at a centralized quarantine hotel or, in some cases, at home.
-Travel within the country is largely normalized.
-However, the situation can change quickly.
+Anyone entering China is subject to, at least, two-weeks of centralized quarantine at a quarantine hotel.
+The recent rise in domestic cases has complicated travel within the country and different restrictions and quarantine policies may apply.
 The Finnish Missions in China follow the situation and give regular updates also on our Facebook pages

 Entry regulations and travel within the country

-The Chinese authorities have informed that a covid-19 positive person will be sent in a designated hospital of their choice, regardless of the age of the person.
+The Chinese authorities have informed that a covid-19 positive person will be directed to a designated hospital for treatment, regardless of the age of the person.
 This also applies to asymptomatic cases.
 Separating a person from their healthy family members is a key measure without any flexibility, even in the case of young children.
-The Finnish embassy and consulate general has currently limited capacity to influence situations where the Chinese health authorities are the decision-maker.
+The Finnish Embassy and Consulate General have currently limited capacity to influence situations where the Chinese health authorities are the decision-maker.

 Starting from 28 September, China has allowed holders of valid residence permits based on work or family ties to return to the country.
-However, the Visa Application Centers remain closed and travelling to China without a valid residence permit is difficult.
+However, the Visa Application Centres remain closed and travelling to China without a valid residence permit is difficult.
+Travelling from certain countries has been banned even from the holders of valid residence permit.

 China requires all travellers to obtain a negative coronavirus test result as well as a negative anti-body test result at their country of origin no later than two days before boarding the flight.
 In addition, the negative test results have to be confirmed by the Chinese Embassy.
-In case of travelling to China on a transit flight, both tests have to be taken again and certified in the Chinese Embassy of the transit country.
-In case of a positive anti-body test result the traveller is considered as an asymptomatic carrier by the Chinese authorities and boarding the plane cannot be allowed.
-More information is available on website of the Chinese Embassy in Finland: http://www.chinaembassy-fi.org/eng/lsfw/t1828025.htm
+In case of travelling to China on a transit flight, both tests have to be taken again and certified by the Chinese Embassy of the transit country.
+In case of a positive anti-body test result, the traveller is considered as an asymptomatic carrier by the Chinese authorities and boarding the plane cannot be allowed.
+More information is available on the website of the Chinese Embassy in Finland: http://www.chinaembassy-fi.org/eng/lsfw/t1834715.htmLink to another website.

-Upon arrival to China, travellers are required to test for Covid-19 and are subject to undergo a 14-day quarantine at centralized quarantine centres at their own expense.
-In some cases, a transfer to home quarantine may be allowed.
-Many hotels have also regulated for example ordering food in the hotel and the regulations vary.
-In order to complete the quarantine a negative Covid-19 test result at the end of the 14-day-period is required.
+Upon arrival to China, travellers are required to test for Covid-19 and are subject to undergo for at least 14 days of centralized quarantine at their own expense.
+Depending on the regulations of the province, a home quarantine as well as health monitoring period may follow.
+Many hotels have also restricted for example ordering food in the hotel and the regulations vary.
+In order to complete the quarantine negative Covid-19 test result is required.

-Many public spaces (such as shops and restaurants) will not be accessible unless you have downloaded a health code application on your phone, in most cases integrated on Alipay or WeChat, and can display a green code.
-In principle, city-specific green codes should be obtained automatically if there is no record of travel abroad or to certain areas identified as high-risk areas within the past 14 days.
+Most public spaces (such as shops and restaurants) will not be accessible unless you have downloaded a health code application on your phone, in most cases integrated on Alipay or WeChat, and can display a green code.
+In principle, city-specific green codes should work automatically if there is no record of travel abroad or to certain areas that have been identified as high or medium risk areas.
 In practice, however, there have been problems with the codes when traveling within the country, especially for foreigners.
-In some cased the health app has required a new 14-day quarantine, even if it is against current regulations.

 More information (in English):

-In mainland China, the number of new confirmed cases of covid-19 is currently very small.
-New confirmed cases have mainly been reported on immigration checks at airports or during the quarantine and the spreading of the virus has been controlled effectively.
+In mainland China, the number of new confirmed cases of covid-19 is currently small.
+During the autumn and winter, the new confirmed cases have mainly been reported on immigration checks at airports or during the quarantine and the spreading of the virus has been controlled effectively.
+However, the number of domestically transmitted cases has recently been on the rise, leading to tightened regulations.

 In many public places and when using public transport fever is still measured, and the use of masks is mandatory.